LUCA DELLE FAVE (GUITARS)

 ERIK BAUER (KEYBOARDS)

 I’m from Stockholm, Sweden.
-I have always enjoyed music, as long as I can remember, but it wasn’t until my early teenage years that I really began to develop an interest for music.
+I have always enjoyed music, for as long as I can remember, but it wasn’t until my early teenage years that I really began to develop an interest for music.
 I started taking lessons for recorder when I was eight years old and switched to piano lessons when I was eleven.
-I liked playing music but I didn’t invest very much time in it until 6th or 7th grade, when I listened to music more and more.
+I liked playing music but I didn’t invest very much time in it until 6th or 7th grade, when I started listening to music more and more.
 At first it was mostly pop stations on the radio, then the local rock and hardrock station.
 Later a friend of mine introduced me to the melodic death metal band ‘Soilwork’ and I was quickly drawn into the world of metal.

 At the same time my dad took me and my brother to a ‘Roger Waters’ concert.
 That concert is my earliest memories of hearing prog-rock.
-But it probably wasn’t the first, since my dad used to play in a prog-rock band himself and has a lot of prog-rock records, by bands like ‘Yes’, ‘Genesis’ and so on.
-I just wasn’t aware of the it until then.
+But it probably wasn’t the first, since my dad used to play in a prog-rock band himself and has a lot of prog-rock records by bands like ‘Yes’, ‘Genesis’ and so on.
+I just wasn’t aware of it until then.
 And I was looking through his collection of CD’s when I found ‘Scenes From a Memory’ by ‘Dream Theater’.
 I remember putting it on and getting completely blown away by it!
 The compositions, the technical prowess of the musicians and the idea of a concept album really changed my view of what music could be, especially in the form of a metal band.
 Not too long after, I found an ad from a band called ‘Seventh Dimension’ looking for a keyboard player.
 So I went and bought a syntheziser, sent in a reply to the ad and now I’m here writing this.

 CURRENT GEAR: